How to Transfer Large Amounts of Money Internationally

 The primary issue is on the transfer limits of remittance companies.
 They’re capped at around £5000, if even that, so large currency transfers simply aren’t possible.

-It’s also a very costly method, as remittance companies will apply a wide exchange rate markup that could see you lose 2-4% of the transfer value when received in cash.
+It’s also a costly method, as remittance companies will apply a wide exchange rate markup that could see you lose 2-4% of the transfer value when received in cash.

 A plane taking off.